As an IECEx accepted certification body (ExCB), ExTC can issue Certificates of Conformity for products used in explosive atmospheres.

 What Schemes Can We Certify Against?

 The objective of the IECEx System is to facilitate international trade in equipment and services for use in explosive atmospheres, while maintaining the required level of safety.
 Ex Testing and Certification (ExTC) is an accepted Certification Body (ExCB) approved to provide certification for a large variety of Ex protection techniques, including flameproof (Ex d), intrinsic safety (Ex i) and many others.
+If you a manufacturer, a good place to start is the IECEx 02A document “Guidance for Applicants seeking IECEx Certification under the IECEx Certified Equipment Scheme, IECEx 02”.
+There are also IECEx certification for repair and overhaul facilities and personal competencies.
+All the information can be found on the IECEx website.

 This is the Australian equivalent to the IECEx system, commonly referred to as the ANZEx Scheme.
 The ANZEx Scheme rules and procedures for the equipment certification program are defined in Australian Standards Publication MP87-1.
 Ex Testing and Certification is a member of this scheme.